axiom-data-science/portal-docs/how-to/map/map-customize-layers.rst

 |map_customize_layers_gif_04|

-For more information, please see the :ref:`customize-data-map-overview` section.
+For more information, please see the :ref:`Customize Data in the Map <customize-data-map-overview>` section.